Volumes Manager Command

 Select the type of Volume Calculation.

-Each volume calculation has a Type of computation. the options are currently limited to Earthworks or Stockpile volume.
+Each volume calculation has a Type of computation. the options are currently Earthworks, Progress or Stockpile volume.

 An Earthworks Volume requires two surfaces and a Boundary Group (or Boundary Groups).